 |System Also Includes||Electronic flow controller for variable flow rates.
 Tilt system allows +/- 2.5 degrees of vertical tilt.
 Closed-cell foam hydraulic shapes, pitot tube.
 User and laboratory manual.|

-The Emflume1 has applications in hydraulics and hydrology.
+The Emflume1 has applications in hydraulics, hydrology, and riverbed morphology.
 Demonstrations of open channel flow include normal and critical depth determination, rating curve, specific energy, hydraulic jump, and sluice gate pressure distribution.
-Discharge can be measured when various weirs are used in the channel, such as suppressed rectangular, contracted rectangular, triangular, broad crested, and ogee crested.
-Pipe flow experiments can be conducted using Reynolds number.
-And shear stress and bed formations can be studied using our plastic modeling media.
+Discharge can be measured when the supplied weirs are used in the channel, such as suppressed rectangular, contracted rectangular, triangular, broad crested, and ogee crested.
+The combination of standard weir shapes and our color-coded media in the eflume is truly eye-opening.
+Pipe flow experiments can be conducted using Reynolds number, and shear stress and bed formations can be studied using our plastic modeling media.